SHOPPING CART

 Adiponectin is secreted less when there is so much fat in the body.
 More adiponectin is created when fat is used to fuel the body.
 As a result, leaner dogs are less likely to get cancer.

-Improving weight and health with probiotics for dogs
+Improving Weight and Health with Probiotics for Dogs

 Probiotics provide good bacteria and yeast for your dog's well-being.
 Hundreds of billions of them live in our dogs' and other animals' GI tracts to aid in the prevention of disease, the strengthening of the immune system, and the absorption of nutrients.
 Your dog's digestive health is often referred to as the microbiome, and a healthy microbiome is needed for a healthy dog.